v3RUz/windows-terminal/README.md

 ```

 > [!NOTE]
-> If you opted in to using the PowerShell alias in [Core Step 5](#additional-configuration-optional), make sure to reflect that in this script.
+> If you added the optional `kubectl` PowerShell alias in [Core Step 5](#additional-configuration-optional), make sure to reflect that in this script.

 ### Install Posh-Git - Git CLI parameter completion